 Software

 Well suited software is very important during process of development.
 Software as a tool should help user with creation the code, management and edition of all project files.
 The more advanced the software is the more optimal is the work.
 Programming process becomes much faster, and effective, there is a lower possibility to make errors, finding sources of problems and resolving them is also easier.
 All these aspects have to be taken in mind at the first phase of planning.

 During the thesis project realisation a lot of time had to be spent on preparation of images and animations.
-That is why another type of software − graphical program, alongside these strictly connected with programming was used.
+That is why another type of software − graphical program, alongside these strictly connected with programming, was used.
 After some consideration the following softwares were involved.

 Git